 - Dual agencies, like those stated above, represent both the buyer and the seller.
 If your seller’s agent is loyal to both you and the buyer, a conflict of interest can arise.

 - No experience selling homes like your house can also be a red flag.
 An easy way around this is to ask about the qualities of the homes they’ve sold in the past, and for how much, to determine the sale of your home.

 - Lack of market knowledge could result in your home being priced too high or low, making buyers wary of the home you’re selling.
 Make sure your listing agent has knowledge of the current market to determine the best price.

 - Lack of a network typically means the listing agent is not familiar with the field of their work.
 Your listing agent should be able to recommend the companies and professionals that will help get your house ready to sell.

-- Not being a member of NAR not only means they don’t necessarily abide to the code of ethics, they might not belong to the MLS that helps list homes to agents and buyers.
+- Not being a member of the NAR not only means that they don’t necessarily abide to the Code of Ethics, but that they might not belong to the MLS, which helps list homes to agents and buyers.
 This could slow down or potentially halt the home selling process.

 At the end of the day, make sure you interview multiple agents to find the right one.
 Ask questions to determine their experience and expertise and don’t be afraid to request references who can attest to their qualifications.

 If you’re looking for the right real estate agent or REALTOR®, our friends at Rocket Homes® can connect you with one of their Verified Partner Agents in your area.
 1, 2

 Before you worry about choosing the right REALTOR®, though, start your house hunt by getting preapproved with Rocket Mortgage® today.